 How to achieve a creamier texture:

-I actually enjoy this recipe without blending it, but if you want a suuuuper creamy texture, get in there with your immersion blender!
+I actually enjoy this recipe without blending it, but if you want a suuuuper creamy texture, get in there with your immersion blender for 2-3 minutes for a really creamy pumpkin soup!

 Also, it should be noted: Blending the red pepper flakes into the soup will definitely intensify the heat.
 If you don’t like your food spicy and want to blend the soup, I would save the crushed red pepper for a garnish.